-At Ravensworth Terrace Primary School our science curriculum intends to harness our pupil’s natural curiosity about the world around them and help them to gain an understanding of the scientific processes that lead to the natural phenomena in everyday life.
-We give our children the opportunities to be inquisitive, supporting their fascination and excitement in the world around them as well as helping them to build a foundation of key knowledge and concepts.
-Children are actively encouraged to explain their thinking in science and are given the opportunity to explain what is occurring, predict how things will happen and evaluate the outcomes.
-Our curriculum offers our children a variety of ways to record and present their knowledge in order to explain their thinking using scientific language and subsequently deepen their understanding of scientific concepts.
+At Ravensworth Terrace Primary School our science curriculum intends to harness our pupil’s natural curiosity about the world around them and help them to gain an understanding of the scientific process’s that lead to the natural phenomena in everyday life.
+We give pupils the opportunities to be inquisitive, supporting their fascination and excitement in the world around them as well as helping them to build a foundation of key knowledge and concepts.
+Children are actively encouraged to explain their thinking in science.
+Pupils are given the opportunity to explain what is occurring, predict how things will happen and evaluate the outcomes.
+Our curriculum offers pupils a variety of ways to record and present their knowledge in order to explain their thinking using scientific language and subsequently deepen their understanding of scientific concepts.

-We aim to help children understand that science is in no way a static subject, but that in the real world, ideas and theories are constantly changing and being developed.
-We want to inspire and prepare our children to be part of a future in science with endless possibilities.
+We aim to help pupils understand that science is in no way a static subject, but that in the real world, ideas and theories are constantly changing and being developed.
+We want to inspire and prepare our pupils to be part of a future in science with endless possibilities.